Diep.io: Mothership

 Mothership's main feature is having two giant tanks called Motherships with barrels all along the body, which fire tiny drones in large amounts, being able to easily kill a player in moments.
 However, the main drawback to the Motherships is their extremely slow movement speed, as well as their drones' slow speed.
-Mothership was removed in 2016 but Addicting Games brought back the gamemode in 2021, and 3AM Experiences also includes the game mode in rotation with Tag, Domination, and Breakout.
+Mothership was removed in 2016 but Addicting Games brought back the gamemode in 2021, and 3AM Experiences also includes the game mode in rotation with Tag, Domination, Breakout, and Capture The Flag.

 Breakout (Mini-Game)

-Breakout, the current newest game mode, based on the 2016 original, features a turf-war style of gameplay where two teams claim territory in the form of interactive tiles.
+Breakout, one of the newest game modes, based on the 2016 original, features a turf-war style of gameplay where two teams claim territory in the form of interactive tiles.
 Players start on opposing corners of the map.
 The objective is similar to that of Domination where one team has to claim all of the tiles from the enemy team.
 These tiles resemble Bases and will take damage from most forms of ammunition.
 Unclaimed tiles appear similar to Maze walls.
 Whether unclaimed or from an opponent, these tiles will block projectiles from outside of their territory (there can still be intruders!).
 Players are only able to capture new tiles while within their territory.

+Capture the Flag (Mini-Game)

+Capture the Flag is the newest gamemode to Diep.io, and features two teams, red and blue, that fight to claim 10 flags from the enemy team.
+Each team has a main base where the players spawn and 2 small areas where the flags will spawn, each base and flag spawn area being colored in the team's color.
+A player captures a flag by going to one of the enemy team's flags and going above it, which they then bring to their base to win 1 flag.
+At the start of the game, there is a barrier that goes right down the middle as a vertical line which stays for 5 minutes to allow players to be prepared, and after the 5 minutes the barrier is removed and players can fight the enemy team and capture their flags.